top of page

 -

 How easy is it to move the hut?All of our huts are on wheels, and this enables them to be easily manoeuvred backwards and forwards.
 You can choose to upgrade to a full turning axel which provides full 360 manoeuvrability.
 Additionally, if you plan to move your hut regularly on soft ground, you might like to purchase some rubber wheels from our shop to make this job easier.
+Find these here.
 The hut can be pushed and pulled by hand, or can be towed by a lawn mower or quad bike for longer journeys.
 A massive advantage of our hut, is that it can be easily moved to another location, so if you are planning to move house in the next few years, you can be reassured that your flock's home can be easily moved too!

 -